Azure/Enterprise-Scale/docs/ESLZ-Policies.md

 # Policies included in Enterprise-Scale Landing Zones reference implementations

+Azure Policy and deployIfNotExist enables the autonomy in the platform, and reduces the operational burden as you scale your deployments and subscriptions in the Enterprise-Scale architecture.
+The primary purpose is to ensure that subscriptions and resources are compliant, while empowering application teams to use their own preferred tools/clients to deploy

+## Why are there custom policy definitions as part of Enterprise-Scale Landing Zones?

+We work with - and learn from our customers and partners, and ensures that we evolve and enhance the reference implementations to meet customer requirements.
+The primary approach of the policies as part of Entperprise-Scale is to be proactive (deployIfNotExist, and modify), and preventive (deny), and we are continiously moving these policies to built-ins.

 The following tables shows:

-* Custom policyDefinitions included in the Enterprise-Scale reference implementations
+* [Custom policyDefinitions](#eslz-custom-policy-definitions) included in the Enterprise-Scale reference implementations
-* Custom policySetDefinitions (Policy Initiatives) included in the Enterprise-Scale reference implementations
+* [Custom policySetDefinitions](#eslz-custom-policy-set-definitions) (Policy Initiatives) included in the Enterprise-Scale reference implementations
-* Optional policyAssignments included in the Enterprise-Scale reference implementations
-* Usage of built-in policies included in the Enterprise-Scale reference implementations
+* [Policy assignments of built-in policies](#eslz-policy-assignments-for-built-in-policy-definitions-and-policy-set-definitions) in Enterprise-Scale reference implementations

+## ESLZ Custom Policy Definitions

 |Name<br /><sub>(Azure portal)</sub> |Description |Effect(s) |Version | State | Can optionally be assigned when deploying ESLZ | Assignment scope
 |---|---|---|---|---|---|---|